Che cos'è Chainlink (LINK)

 Chainlink (LINK) Core Features

-Chainlink is a decentralized oracle network that serves as a crucial bridge between blockchain smart contracts and real-world data.
-Its native token LINK plays a vital role in securing and incentivizing the network's operations.
+Chainlink is a decentralized oracle network that serves as a bridge between blockchain smart contracts and real-world data.
+Its native token LINK plays a crucial role in the ecosystem's functionality and security mechanisms.

 Decentralized Oracle Network